 Just like oil changes, laundry is something no one can escape from.
 Partner with your local dry cleaner to provide a year of free dry cleaning to a lucky supporter who makes the winning bid for this auction item.
 Their entire family will thank you!

 Autographed merchandise is nice — but what’s even cooler is when that autograph is personalized to the recipient.
 You can help provide this special item by reaching out to a celebrity and seeing if they’d be willing to sign something for one of your supporters.

 Again, this celebrity doesn’t have to be an uber-famous movie or TV star.
 Sometimes, a favorite author, local sports legend, or media personality can provide the personalized memorabilia their fans love.
 This is always a good auction item for a fundraiser, provided your audience is into these celebrities.

 28. Breakfast at the Firehouse

 You don’t have to break the bank by purchasing a fancy dinner at an upscale restaurant for your guests.
+The items you give away don’t always have to be flashy to gain attention.
+People love free items and events!
 Sometimes, the best meals are served at places you wouldn’t consider formal eateries.
 Consider partnering with community organizations to offer breakfast at the firehouse or lunch in the mayor’s office.
 You can bet the winners won’t have many dining experiences like this one!

 29. Free Magic Lessons